 - kissing or sexual activity even when being told "no" or being pushed away. - Verbal coercion includes behaviors like threats of physical violence, blackmailing, lying, name-calling, or asking repeatedly for sexual involvement even after being told "no." - Emotional coercion is the most subtle type of pressure and includes actions like making someone feel obligated or guilty for not wanting to engage in sexual activity using peer pressure, threatening to break up, etc.

 Dating Violence or Relationship Violence

-Violence committed by a person: a) who is or has been in a social relationship of a romantic or intimate nature with the victim; and b) where the existence of such a relationship shall be determined based on a consideration of the following factors:
+Assault committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim